halfdecadehangover/halfdecadehangover/README.md

 I am [peacefic](https://peacefic.carrd.co/).

-Things I like...: My own OCs duh, planes, tanks, guns, the sabre, American Revolution, CountryHumans, Guts and Blackpowder, PHIGHTING!, and many more.
+Things I like...: My own OCs duh, planes, tanks, guns, sabres, American Revolution, CountryHumans, Guts and Blackpowder, PHIGHTING!, and many more.

 If you want to know more just ask. ok? ok